 Usually, when a federal holiday falls on a nonworkday—Saturday or Sunday—the holiday is observed on Monday (if the holiday falls on Sunday) or Friday (if the holiday falls on Saturday).

-Our AmCham Vietnam in HCM City office is closed on Vietnamese holidays and the following U.S. holidays in 2007
+Our AmCham Vietnam in HCM City office is closed on the following U.S. and Vietnamese Holidays in 2008

 |Tu, Jan 01||New Year’s Day (U.S. and VN)|

 |We-Mo, Feb 6-11||TET Lunar New Year Festival (VN)|

 |Th, May 01||International Labor Day (VN)|

 |Fr, Jul 04||Independence Day (U.S.)|

 |Mo, Sep 01||Labor Day (1st Monday in September – U.S.)|

 |Mo, Oct 13||Columbus Day (1st Monday in October – U.S.)|